DO-Solutions/kubectl-doks/README.md

 # Synchronize all DOKS clusters to ~/.kube/config
 kubectl doks kubeconfig sync [flags]

-# Save a single cluster’s credentials (by name or interactively)
+# Save credentials for a single named cluster or all new clusters
 kubectl doks kubeconfig save [<cluster-name>] [flags]
 ```